-Initial Comment Date Screenshot of typo and/or other issues Arcadis Response Initial Response Date Reviewer Comment on Response Date Comment Closed 03-May-2019 Replace 'Flora and fauna monitoring requirements relevant to the OFFMP are summarised in Table Replace 'Flora and fauna monitoring on' with 'Flora, fauna, water quality and ot monitoring of'.
-Include sentence 'Aquatic habitat and water quality monitoring locations are she in figure 4-1.' her water quality and other monitoring of Section 4.1 updated - inclusion of sentence 06-May-2019 Noted 14-May- 2019 03-May-2019 Table 4-1: Monitoring Requirements Surface water quality Sectiment monitoring Aquetic Miscroinvertebrate Fish assemblage Surface water quality Georges River (WM sites) See Errort Reference source not found.
-1) Surface water quality Macroinvertebrate See Errort Reference source not found.
+Initial Comment Date Screenshot of typo and/or other issues Arcadis Response Initial Response Date Reviewer Comment on Response Date Comment Closed 03-May-2019 Flora and fauna monitoring requirements relevant to the OFFMP are summaris Replace 'Flora and fauna monitoring on' with 'Flora, fauna, water qua monitoring of'.
+Include sentence 'Aquatic habitat and water quality monitoring location in figure 4-1.'
+In Table 4-1.Section 4.1 updated - 'Flora and fauna monitoring on' replaced with 'Flora, fauna, water quality and other monitoring of' Section 4.1 updated - inclusion of sentence referencing aquatic/water quality monitoring' 06-May-2019 Noted 14-May- 2019 03-May-2019 Table 4-1: Monitoring Requirements Monitoring Requirements Surface writer quality Anzac Creek locations (AQ sites) Sedment monitoring Anzac Creek locations (AQ sites) Aquetic Macroinvertebrate ISee Errort Reference source not found.)
+Surface writer quality Georgos River (WM sites) See Errort Reference source not found.
 (100m above and 100m below site) Table 4-1 - references re-inserted 06-May-2019 Noted 14-May- 2019 03-May-2019 Figure 4-1: Aquatic Habitat monitoring on Georges river not show.
-Water monitoring on ANZAC Creek not shown Heading (with 2 nd sentence deleted) should be a note in the legend.
-Replace heading with 'Aquatic habitat and water quality monitoring locations.'
-The MPE site boundary is incorrect.
-AQ12 will also be a water quality monitoring location.
-Figure 4-1 was updated in version 3 to address these issues (please note that 'AQ' labels were removed due to changes in numbering and new locations).
-All sites are now aquatic and water quality, expect for the site in Georges River.
+Water monitoring on ANZAC Cree Heading (with 2nd sentence deleted) should be a note in the legend.
+Replace heading with 'Aquatic habitat and water quality monitoring loc The MPE site boundary is incorrect.
+AQ12 will also be a water quality monitoring location. k not shownFigure 4-1 was updated in version 3 to address these issues (please note that 'AQ' labels were removed due to changes in numbering and new locations).All sites are now aquatic and water quality, expect for the site in Georges River.
 The legend has been updated to reflect this.
-06-May-2019 Noted 14-May- 2019 03-May-2019 The reporting requirements that are applicable to this OFFMP are summarised in Table 4-3 • Replace 'Table 4-3' with 'Table 4-4'.
+06-May-2019 Noted 14-May- 2019 03-May-2019 The reporting requirements that are applicable to this OFFMP are summarised • Replace 'Table 4-3' with 'Table 4-4'.
+Table 4-3.
 Section 4.3 - references re-inserted 06-May-2019 Noted 14-May- 2019